Pelvic Congestion Syndrome

 • Women with retroverted uterus

-Furthermore women with pelvic congestion syndrome were described to have larger uterine cross sectional area and thicker endometrium than other women.
+Furthermore, women with pelvic congestion syndrome were described to have larger uterine cross sectional area and thicker endometrium than other women.

+At this point it is important to mention that many gynaecologists do not accept this diagnosis and no specific treatment has yet been agreed upon.
 Though venography is still the definitive radiological investigation for patients with suspected pelvic congestion syndrome, it is not frequently used for that purpose.
 This could be due to the fact that the diagnosis is still not universally accepted.
 The dilated uterine and ovarian vessels show reduced venous clearance of the contrast medium.
-However with transvaginal scan examination the condition could manifest as multiple circular or elongated sonolucent areas 5 mm or more in diameter on either or both sides of the cervix.
+However, with transvaginal scan examination the condition may manifest as multiple circular or elongated sonolucent areas 5 mm or more in diameter, on either or both sides of the cervix.
 They tend to increase in size with increased intra-abdominal pressure.
-With 3D technology a better visual picture could be obtained by scanning across the upper cervix and lower uterine cavity.

-The 3 pictures below show a rendered ultrasound view using power Doppler mapping demonstrating increased vascular markings in both broad ligaments lateral to the uterus.
-The neigbouring laparoscopy photographs of the same patient confirmed pelvic congestion despite the patient being in 300 Trendelenberg position.
+The 3D ultrasound image above shows a rendered ultrasound view using power Doppler mapping demonstrating increased vascular markings in both broad ligaments lateral to the uterus.
+The two neigbouring laparoscopy photographs of the same patient confirmed pelvic congestion despite the patient being in 300 Trendelenberg position.

 Management

 Surgical treatment including ovarian vein ligation, hysterectomy with and without removing the ovaries and tubes have been reported.
 Almost 50% of patients did not show any response after ovarian veins ligation.
-As well hysterectomy did not improve symptoms unless combined with bilateral salpingo-oophorectomy.
-More favourable reports followed correction of uterine retroversion and catheter embolisation of the ovarian veins but more studies are needed to verify these results
+As well, hysterectomy did not improve symptoms, unless combined with bilateral salpingo-oophorectomy.
+More favourable reports followed correction of uterine retroversion and catheter embolisation of the ovarian veins, but more studies are needed to verify these results

 Important point